benrudolph/ascend.report/index.md

 *	__Interest from “the field”__ – in the case of Costa Rica, we received a request from their office to pilot the SMS program.
 With both headquarters and the field operation committed to working on the project, we believed the pilot would have a high probability of success.
 *	__Stability within the region__ – while no refugee situation is truly stable, it is fair to say the refugee situation in Costa Rica is less turbulent than a place like Lebanon.
 In extreme emergency situations such as in Lebanon, many other things are rightly prioritized over an SMS pilot.
-*	__Mobile phone precedence__ – not all UNHCR operations work with populations that have mobile phones or even cell signal to send messages.
-In some areas, the literacy rate isn’t high enough for it to make sense to use SMS as a tool of communication.
+*	__Mobile phone precedence__ – not all UNHCR operations work with populations that have mobile phones or live in areas where there is a strong mobile phone signal.
+In some areas, the literacy rate isn’t high enough for SMS to be used effectively as a tool of communication.
 However, Costa Rica ended up being an ideal operation where both literacy rates and cellphone usage were quite high.[^2]

 While it isn’t always the best option to prototype in an ideal location, for our purposes we thought it would be the most appropriate way to discover how to effectively use SMS.
-We assumed that more and more locations will have higher literacy rates and mobile phone penetration as time goes on rather than less.
+We assumed that, over time, more and more locations will experience an increase in literacy rates and mobile phone penetration.

 ## Preparation